valentinlauret/SpatialIntegratedModelTursiops/README.md

 # Data exploration

-In [this file](DataAndResults.pdf), we described the context of bottlenose dolphin _(Tursiops truncatus)_ monitoring in the French Mediterranean Sea.
+In [this file](Appendix1.pdf), we described the context of bottlenose dolphin _(Tursiops truncatus)_ monitoring in the French Mediterranean Sea.
 We provided a regional map of the study area, and a map of the monitoring programs used in this analyze.
 Then, we briefly displayed results of the comparison between models.
+You can [download all data and codes jointly](DataS1.zip).

 # DS model